 These croquettes are typically Belgian and they are prepared using grey North Sea shrimp, also known as brown shrimp in the UK.

 But because these critters are hard or even impossible to find anywhere else but around the North Sea I thought I should make a worthy alternative.
-Just to get you guys as close to the typical croquette taste as possible by using plain and simple everyday prawns.
+Just to get you guys as close to the typical croquette taste as possible by using plain and simple everyday shrimp or prawns.

 So what is the secret behind a good croquette?

 It has to keep the filling together.
 A thin crust will break while frying and make the filling ooze out.
 To avoid that, I bread the shrimp croquettes 4 times: breadcrumbs, flour, egg and breadcrumbs and again egg and breadcrumbs.

 A thick crust, that is what we are after here!

 Here is another trick to make that crust even better: let the fully breaded shrimp croquettes dry in the fridge overnight.

 Don’t cover them up.

 You can easily prepare these shrimp croquettes or croquetas de camarones a day or two in advance.